ibm-cloud-docs/databases-for-redis/administering.md

 ibmcloud cdb deployment-connections NewRedis -start
 ```

-The command will prompt for the admin password and then run the `redli` command line client to connect to the database.
+The command prompts for the admin password and then run the `redli` command line client to connect to the database.

 ## Getting command line connection information